Earwigs

 The earwig is an insect with a history that’s enough to make anyone run for the hills to avoid contact with them.
 The good news is the earwig’s history isn’t accurate.
 It was once thought that earwigs crawl into people’s ears to bore into their brains and lay their eggs.
 Luckily there is no truth to this repeated story.
 Earwigs are garden pests that pose no real harm to people.

-Physical features of an earwig include:
+Physical features of an Earwig include:

 • A flat, elongated body